-Measure: Students will obtain a 60% on the research section of the MFT
+\Target: 75% of students will obtain a 60% on the research section of the Comprehensive Exam.

-Comprehensive Exam.

-Target: 75% of students Benchmark: 100% of students

-SLO8: Students will incorporate a clinical research into their assessment and treatment of clients.

-Measure: Students will receive a score greater than or equal to 3 (Minimal Competency) on the clinical research questions on the final semester Internship evaluation.
+\Target: 75% of students will attain at least a grade of B- on the Bibliography Summary assignment for the Assessment and Treatment Methods in MFT course.
+SLO8: Students will incorporate a clinical research into their assessment and treatment of clients. \Target: 75% of students will receive a score greater than or equal to 3 on the clinical research questions on the final semester Internship Clinical Evaluation.

-Target: 75% of students will receive a score greater than or equal to 3 Benchmark: 75% of students will receive a score greater than or equal to 4